-The Lowdown on Mowing Hay
+The Lowdown on When and How to Mow a Hay Field

-When mowing forage for hay, numerous management decisions contribute to total yield, forage quality and stand longevity.
+When mowing forage for hay, numerous management decisions contribute to total crop yield, forage quality and crop stand longevity.
 This includes whether you’re harvesting grass hay or alfalfa hay, your preferred cutting height and when the first cutting takes place.
 In addition, mower selection and maintenance can also impact your operation in terms of productivity and profitability.
 This article explores some of the crucial decisions that should be considered before hooking up your mower, hitting the field and making your first cut of the hay season.

 Maturity stage at harvest is the single most important factor influencing the quality of your forage, according to the University of Massachusetts Amherst (UMASS) Extension.
 This is because as forage crops mature, fiber content increases and quality diminishes.
 Therefore, striving for maximum yield can come at the expense of quality.